tc39/proposal-smart-pipelines/readme.md

 [previous discussions about pipeline placeholders in the previous pipe-operator proposal][previous pipeline-placeholder discussions], which culminated in an [invitation by Ehrenberg to try writing a specification draft][littledan invitation].
-A prototype Babel plugin is also brewing.
+A prototype Babel plugin is also privately brewing.

 You can take part in the discussions on the [GitHub issue tracker][].
 When you file an issue, please note in it that you are talking specifically about